 Humpty Dumpty may have sat on a wall and had a great fall, but Humpty Dumpty wasn’t a cat.
 How do we know this?
 Because, unlike an egg, a cat can survive a great fall in one piece.

 Cats can fall from great heights and survive.
-This phenomenon has been reported in newspapers like the New York Times, which published a story claiming that even cats falling from greater than seven floors have a good chance of survival.
+This phenomenon has been reported in newspapers like The New York Times, which published a story claiming that even cats falling from greater than seven floors have a good chance of survival.

-The secret lies in the cat’s flexible spine and tail.
-As the cat falls, it instinctively turns so that it will land on its feet.
+The secret lies in cats’ flexible spines and tails.
+When a cat falls, it instinctively turns so that it will land on its feet.
 If it’s falling head or back first, the cat will rotate the head and front legs to face downward then rotate the back legs into position; cats are flexible enough to rotate front and back quarters almost independently.

 Once feet are downward, the cat’s body arches up like a Halloween cat.
 This position increases air resistance and slows the cat down so that when it lands the body can absorb a lot of the impact of the fall.